 Invest in great analytics for your loyalty marketing strategy.
-This will help you to optimise your strategy and scale faster based on actual data.
+This will help you to optimize your strategy and scale faster based on actual data.

 If you’re ready to go straight into an advanced loyalty marketing strategy, consider developing a loyalty marketing program.
 This will take most of the manual work off your hands if you use an out-of-the-box solution to build upon, as these already have built-in customer journeys and points structures ready to be customised.

 According to WordStream.com, Sephora receives 80% of their transactions through their Beauty Insiders Program.
-Top that with personalised offers and great customer services and you have a recipe for a successful loyalty marketing strategy.
-Therefore, it will be a good idea to enhance the opportunity to transact within your own brand’s environment by adding payment options to your loyalty program will further.
+Top that with personalized offers and great customer service and you have a recipe for a successful loyalty marketing strategy.
+Therefore, it will be a good idea to enhance the opportunity to transact within your own brand’s environment by adding payment options to your loyalty program.

 “Personalization doesn’t need to be complex.
 Loyalty marketers just need to do it and not let striving for perfection get in the way of getting started.” – Scott Robinson, VP, Design & Strategy at Bond.

-In loyalty marketing, this can look like personalised recommendations, personalised storefronts, rewards on products you regularly buy, and cross-promotion between products based on your shopping history and lifestyle choices.
+In loyalty marketing, this can look like personalized recommendations, personalized storefronts, rewards on products you regularly buy, and cross-promotion between products based on your shopping history and lifestyle choices.

-Starbucks is a great example of personalisation in loyalty marketing with their My Starbucks Rewards program.
-Customers are rewarded with customised offers based on their purchase history.
+Starbucks is a great example of personalization in loyalty marketing with their My Starbucks Rewards program.
+Customers are rewarded with customized offers based on their purchase history.

 In the 2019 Loyalty Report by Bond, 53% of loyalty rewards program members said they were interested in using game mechanics.

-Think of simple daily challenges, games, badges, rewards for engagement, quizzes, or progress tracking – which works well for health or education products.
+Think of simple daily challenges, games, badges, rewards for engagement, quizzes, or progress tracking – which work well for health or education products.